CheckSanity/yamusic-sdk/README.md

 ## Running the tests

-To run the tests, you need to have a Yandex Music access token.
+To run the tests, you need to have a Yandex Music access token and get your uid.

 You will need to add the following environment variables that can be placed in `.env` file:

 - `INTEGRATION_TESTS_YANDEX_MUSIC_TOKEN`
+- `INTEGRATION_TESTS_YANDEX_MUSIC_UID`

 Now you can run the tests with `yarn run test`.